muhamedyoussry/El-Zero-Web-School/HTML/El-Zero Web School/README.md

 - `input` have many attributes like; readonly, disabled, autofocus, minlength, maxlength
 - difference between checkbox and radio button in the input type.
 - `select` element in HTML.
+- `datalist` is a list element like the `select` element but in the `datalist` you can search by typing letters in the list.
+-

 <h2 align="center">Assignment 1</h2>